 Welcome to my personal web-page.
 Here you can find information about me, and the projects I have been working on during my post-graduate studies.

-- New preprint of Construction of arbitrary order finite element degree-of-freedom maps on polygonal and polyhedral cell meshes available on arxiv.
+- Construction of arbitrary order finite element degree-of-freedom maps on polygonal and polyhedral cell meshes open-access publication at TOMS.

-- The Pygmsh tutorial has been updated to use the latest release.
+- The DOLFINx tutorial v0.4.1 has been released.

 - Simple Taylor-Green solver and 3D Turek benchmark IPCS Navier-Stokes solver for dolfinx is available at jorgensd/dokken_ipcs on Github!

-I am currently a Postdoctoral Research Associate at the University of Cambridge, working on the ASiMoV project, working with Chris Richardson and Garth Wells on the ASiMoV-project.
-The main goal of this projecct is to do the worlds first, high fidelity simulation of a complete gas-turbine engine during operation, simultaneously including the effects of thermo-mechanics, electromagnetics, and CFD.
+From 2019-2022 I worked as a Postdoctoral Research Associate at the University of Cambridge, working on the ASiMoV project, working with Chris Richardson and Garth Wells on the ASiMoV-project.
+The main goal of this project was to do the worlds first, high fidelity simulation of a complete gas-turbine engine during operation, simultaneously including the effects of thermo-mechanics, electromagnetics, and CFD.
 My main focus during this project was contact mechanics, multi-point constraints and large scale simulations with MPI.